matt-FFFFFF/tfmodmake/README.md

 *   **Deployable Child Resources**: Resources with PUT/PATCH operations and request body schemas
 *   **Filtered Out**: Resources that cannot be deployed (GET-only, missing body schema, etc.) with reasons

+Note: the default markdown output is intentionally compact (it does not include long example instance paths, which tend to wrap badly in terminals).
+Use `-json` if you want example paths for scripting or deeper inspection.

 ## Examples

 ### Basic Usage